-Over 1.1 billion raw events consistent with interaction vertices in the deuterium or carbon targets were used for this analysis.
+Over 1.1 billion event triggers were taken with the deuterium and carbon targets in the beam.
 From this sample, events with an electron and one detected charged pion were extracted.
-A number of selection criteria were invoked to insure only high quality, well-reconstructed events with the topology of interest were kept for continued analysis.
+A number of selection criteria were invoked to insure only high quality, wellreconstructed events with the topology of interest were kept for continued analysis.
 Fiducial cuts were enforced requiring that both the electron and the pion traversed regions of the detector with good tracking and calorimetric coverage.
 The dominant feature of these fiducial requirements was the removal of six, symmetric, azimuthally distributed regions where the superconducting coils for the magnet interfere with the detector acceptance.
-Restrictions were placed on the position of the track origin along the beam in order to insure the events originated in either the deuterium target or the carbon target.
-For the electron ID, tracks were rejected if they had an even energy deposition as a function of depth, consistent with pions and muons at these energies.
-The electron momentum was required to be greater than 0.75 GeV (corresponding to y < 0.85) to avoid a trigger energy threshold in the calorimeter that could lead to a potential event selection bias that would be difficult to model.
+Restrictions were placed on the position of the track origin along the beam in order to ensure the events originated in either the deuterium target or the carbon target.
+For the electron ID, tracks were rejected if they had an even energy deposition as a function of depth in the electromagnitic calorimeter, consistent with pions and muons at these energies.
+The electron momentum was required to be greater than 0.75 GeV (corresponding to a fractional energy transfer of less than 0.85) to avoid a trigger energy threshold in the calorimeter that could lead to a potential event selection bias that would be difficult to model.
 After all cuts approximately 10.9 million events with the electron interacting in the deuterium target were retained.
 The analogous sample on carbon was approximately 8.4 million events.

 The large number of events in the data sample will allow for the study of differential cross sections which are, in principle, more powerful than integrated cross sections in constraining models of nuclear effects in these interactions.
-The coverage in W and Q^2 for the selected events is shown in Fig. 1.
+The coverage in W and $Q^2$ for the selected events is shown in Fig. 1.
 These events contain a single, detected, charged pion.
 A study of simulated data indicates approximately 60% of these events contain at least one undetected charged pion.
 The single pion event purity can be improved substantially by the use of a missing mass cut; but, this reduces the statistics, and the ability to make differential distributions, substantially.
 The results shown here do not have a missing mass cut enabled.

 FIGURE 1.
-W versus Q^2 for events with a single detected charged pion which pass the selection cuts in this analysis.
+W versus $Q^2$ for events with a single detected charged pion which pass the selection cuts in this analysis.